We hand-pick antiques for our readers. If you buy something featured on this page, we may earn a small commission.

-Depression glass is affordable glassware that was mass-produced between 1920 and 1950.
+Depression glass is affordable type of glassware that was mass-produced between 1920 and 1950.
 Despite being relatively common and mass-produced, Depression-era glass is still a desirable collectible today.
+Manufacturers invented this glass as a direct response to consumer demands.
+(Homemakers wanted to fill their china cabinets with prestigious-looking glassware without the high costs.)

 How to Identify Depression Glass